Eschatologue/CM_wiki/docs/spells/3rd-level.md

 As you call out words of restoration, up to six creatures of your choice that you can see within range regain Hit Points equal to 1d4 + your spellcasting ability modifier.
 This spell has no effect on undead or constructs.

-***At Higher Levels.*** When you cast this spell using a spell slot of 4th level or higher, the healing increases by 1d4 for each slot level above 3rd.
+***At Higher Levels.*** When you cast this spell using a :rsc-spell-slot: **Spell Slot** of 4th level or higher, the healing increases by 1d4 for each slot level above 3rd.

 ### Meld into Stone
 *3rd-level transmutation (ritual)*